a-bafh/Who-am-i/README.md

 some of my nick names are Will, Clay and Claxton
 I follow most Christian holidays such as Christmas, Easter, Etc. despite this I'm firmly atheist

-my hobbies include biking, bowling,
+my hobbies include biking, bowling, and reading